fernandocani/quizz-challenge/README.md

 # quizz-challenge

 ## Instructions:
-- Open in `QuizzChallenge.xcodeproj` Xcode 11.3
+- Open `QuizzChallenge.xcodeproj` on Xcode 11.3;
 - Build on simulator

 ## If want to buil on device (recomended):
-- Target QuizzChallenge
+- Target QuizzChallenge;
-- Signing & Capabilities
+- Signing & Capabilities;
-- Select a Team
+- Select a Team;
 - Run